henrysevern/h_hangman/README.md

 ## How to play
 - H's Hangman is based on the classic paper and pencil guessing game.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game))
+- In this version of hangman game, the player enters the game with a choice of catergories.
+The player has to choose a listed catergory in order to begin the game.
+- Once a catergory has been chosen the computer will think of a random word in relation to the chosen catergory.
+For exmaple if the user chooses capital cities the word would be a city somewher in the world.
+- The player gets to know how many letters the word contains by the amount of underscores and the default diagram of hangman is printed.
+- The player inputs a-z characters in a bid to guess the word.
+Everytime a correct character is entered the computer will tell them its correct and place the letter on the correct underscore, the hangman diagram will not change.
+- Everytime the player guesses incorrect the computer will tell them its incorrect, add the letter to the incorrect list and the diagram of hangman will gain an element/body part.
+- The player has 6 guesses all together to guess all the letters in the word before the completed diagram would mean the games been lost.
+- A simple yes(y) or no(n) at the end will let the player play again at end the game.

 ## Features
+# Welcome message/Landing page

+# Catergory choice

+# After catergory selection

+# Hangman game

+# Play again function